cognitect/transit-js/README.md

 * [Take a tour!](http://cognitect.github.io/transit-tour)
 * [FAQ](http://github.com/cognitect/transit-js/wiki/FAQ), for common transit-js specific questions

+This implementation's major.minor version number corresponds to the version of it supports.

+_NOTE: Transit is a work in progress and may evolve based on feedback.
+As a result, while Transit is a great option for transferring data between applications, it should not yet be used for storing data durably over time.
+This recommendation will change when the specification is complete._

 ## Releases and Dependency Information

 * Latest release: TBD